ArianaBik96/immo-eliza-deployment/README.md

  ## 📝 Description

- This repository contains the deployment files for "Immobilien Eliza", a Streamlit web application for real estate analysis and visualization.
-The application provides users with insights into real estate data, including property prices, trends, and visualizations.
+ This repository contains the deployment of the price prediction model.
+The application provides users an interface where they can put in some features of their house or apartment.
+Based on that data, the application will predict the price of that property.

  ## 📦 Repo structure